Where to Place Your Bee Hives

 and instructions on how to legitimately keep bees in your area.

 Learn about the different kinds of bees and their specific roles in preserving the hive.
-You should study bee
+You

-neighbors and other people and animals.
+bees away from neighbors and other people and animals.

 Choosing the Spot